teracyhq/dev/docs/intro.rst

 - Inspiring

 **7. What are we working on?**

 We are working on both outsourcing and startup projects.
 We need a wide range of developers (C/C++, Python, Java, PHP, HTML/CSS, JS...), designers (art, web...), QA engineers, sales, marketers, and more to build a world-class team.
 If these above positions do not match your interest and qualification, please contact us to see if we are meant to work together with other positions.

+- We leverage technology to empower human beings.

 - We conduct specific R&D to connect, integrate smart devices with user-centric development philosophy.